The young no longer only learn from the old; it’s in balance now

 #4 How to appreciate the little moments in life

 The more we grow up, the more we want out of life.
-We want that better job, a new car, that beautiful white-fenced, single-family house in Florida suburbs to settle down, etc. But while saving up for that brand-new car, or searching through Miami Movers for Less website, or other local websites, about tips on how to move to Florida into that gorgeous new house, we get so caught up in it and excited about our future, not even minding the present moment.
+We want that better job, a new car, that beautiful white-fenced, single-family house in Florida suburbs to settle down, etc. But while saving up for that brand-new car, or searching through local websites, about tips on how to move to Florida into that gorgeous new house, we get so caught up in it and excited about our future, not even minding the present moment.
 We forget all about instant gratification since we learn to strive for delayed gratification.
 And, we get so caught up in the future, eager to celebrate our milestones, that we forget about the present and the little, and beautifully banal – moments of the day.

 Two seniors sitting on a bench